Aakruti17/Medicine-info-Generator/README.md

 2. Click the "Generate" button
 3. Wait for the AI to generate detailed information about the medicine
 4. View the formatted response including:
-  - Uses of the medicine
+   "\t" - Uses of the medicine
-  - Side effects
+   "\t" - Side effects
-  - Warnings and precautions
+   "\t" - Warnings and precautions